Xe/site/blog/the-dwarven-cavern-6e-2020-06-28.markdown

 Thank you [@infinite_mao](https://twitter.com/infinite_mao) for making 6E.
 I can only hope that my buying your stuff separately and making this content for 6E can help give back to the community.

+Feedback on the balance of this is very welcome.
+I openly welcome any and all feedback about how this quest could be rebalanced to be a bit less lopsided in favor of the players.
+I also wanted to err on the side of balancing towards the players to avoid an unwanted party death.